sharanraj16/purple-vibes-frontend/README.md

 ![Purple Vibes UI](src/assets/amiresponsive.png)

 **Purple Vibes** is a full-stack social web application where users can express themselves by sharing stories, images, and experiences.
-The platform is designed to encourage interaction, creativity, and community-building in a visually engaging and secure environment.
+The platform is designed to foster creativity, interaction, and community-building within a visually engaging and secure environment.

-🎉 This project is my **final milestone submission** for the [Code Institute Full-Stack Developer Program](https://codeinstitute.net), built using the **MERN-adjacent stack** (React + Flask + MongoDB).
-It is a fully responsive, interactive app built with scalability and user engagement in mind.
+🎉 This project is my **final milestone submission (PP5)** for the Code Institute Full-Stack Developer Program.
+It is built using a MERN-adjacent stack (React + Flask + MongoDB) and is a fully responsive, interactive app designed with scalability and user engagement in mind.

+Project by: Sharanraj Sivakumar

 🔗 **Live Site**: [Purple Vibes App](https://purple-vibes-frontend-c1ac08fd7889.herokuapp.com/)
 📂 **Frontend GitHub Repo**: [Frontend Repo](https://github.com/sharanraj16/purple-vibes-frontend)